If you find Firefox running so painfully slow that even loading a single page takes forever, don’t worry. It’s often not hard to fix at all…

 - Scroll down to Performance, then un-check the box before Use recommended performance settings and CLICK the box before Use hardware acceleration when available.

-- Re-open Firefox and check if the slow Firefox issue has been resolved.
+- Launch Firefox again and check if the slow Firefox issue has been resolved.
+If yes, then great!
+If the issue remains, you should try Fix 3, below.

 Unresponsive script is another reason responsible for this sluggish Firefox problem.
 To resolve the problems: